RobinLinus/coins-legacy/bitcoin-lite-network.md

 The trivial way to prove an output path is to download the full block at `block_index`.
 In the following we discuss more compact proofs.

 ### Output Paths and SPV proofs
-Since the early days Bitcoin supported SPV inclusion proofs.
+Since the early days Bitcoin supported SPV inclusion proofs (via Merkle roots in the block headers).

 <p align="center">
   <img src="assets/spv-proof.png" width="80%" alt="SPV proof">